StatProofBook/StatProofBook.github.io/index.md

 ---

-Welcome to **The Book of Statistical Proofs** -- *a centralized, open and collaboratively edited archive of statistical theorems for the computational sciences*!
+Welcome to **The Book of Statistical Proofs** -- <br>
+*a centralized, open and collaboratively edited archive <br>
+of statistical theorems for the computational sciences*!

 Here is an example: